SamHulme1/Art-By-Jamie/README.md

 - Display my newest and best artwork

-- Display my evolving art practice in order to meet the needs of other audiences in the future.
+- Display my evolving art practice in order to meet the needs of other audiences in the future